-The reason is that federal and state regulators made it almost impossible to build nuclear plants after the Three Mile Island accident in 1979.
+The reason is that federal and state regulators have made it almost impossible to build nuclear plants since the Three Mile Island accident in 1979.
 The Nuclear Regulatory Commission has approved only seven reactor designs since it was founded in 1975.
 One, for a small modular reactor, was approved this year.

-Manufacturers are denied the economies of scale that would make nuclear power affordable.
+Manufacturers are denied the economies of scale that would make nuclear affordable.
 The resulting high costs of building plants is then used by anti-nuclear activists as an argument against it.

 Tax credit for protected industry

-The Inflation Reduction Act creates a manufacturing production credit for offshore wind shipbuilding, allowing yards to deduct up to 10 percent of the sale price of their vessels from their taxes.
+The Inflation Reduction Act also creates a manufacturing production credit for offshore wind shipbuilding, allowing yards to deduct up to 10 percent of the sale price of their vessels from their taxes.